DeNepo/study-lenses/DOCS.md

 2. query `?reverse` - the text will be reversed
 3. query `?reverse&hello-world` - the text will be reversed, and embedded in the hello-world lense
 4. query `?reverse&error` after your query.  this lense just throws an error, you will see the default handling of a lense error
-5. now try `?--debug&reverse&error` or `?reverse&--debug&error` or `?reverse&error&--debug`.
+5. now try `?--debug&reverse&error&hello-world` or `?reverse&--debug&error&hello-world` or `?reverse&error&hello-world&--debug`.
 Be sure to check your console!

 ### [`--recover`](./options/--recover)